SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/setting_up_your_own_grid.en.md

-You certainly can get by with only the simple command shown above, but if you need more advanced configuration, then you may also for convenience specify a JSON format config file to configure the hub when you start it.
+You certainly can get by with only the simple command shown above, but if you need more advanced configuration, you can also specify a JSON format config file, for convenience, to configure the hub when you start it.
 You can do it like so: